Skippuwu/Bad-Anarchic/README.md

 - Distract a player each night
 - You are immune to **distractions**

+## Cult
+A second Informed Minority also trying to take over the Town

 ## Neutral 🪓
 The neutrals.
 They are their own faction, and they have their own win condition.